WAdama/nas_hb_status/README.md

 Sensor has to be created in PRTG on your Synology device.

-Sensor tested on DS 925+ with DSM 7.3 and newer / Hyper Backup 4.1 and newer and Cloud Backup (Hetzner Storage Box) and Remote NAS backup to Hyper Backup Vault to DSM 7.3.
+Sensor tested on DS 925+ with DSM 7.3 and newer / Hyper Backup 4.1 and newer and Cloud Backup (Hetzner Storage Box) and Remote NAS backup to Hyper Backup Vault on DSM 7.3.
 Should work with older verions, too.

 **Note:** This script works best with the versioned backup.
 But for those of you who uses the single version backup or don't want the whole statistical data, I've created "nas_hb_status_state.sh".
 It uses the same config file, but needs only the "prtg.standardlookups.nas.hbstatus.ovl" lookup file.